gottacatchenall/ms_sampling_effort/manuscript.md

 This issue has encouraged a long history of discourse.
-Initially the concern was that the compounding effects of limited sampling effort and the amalgamation of data, both across study sites and across taxonomic scales, could lead to any empirical set of observations to inadequately reflect how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network,  but this done
+Initially the concern was that the compounding effects of limited sampling effort and the amalgamation of data, both across study sites and across taxonomic scales, could lead any empirical set of observations to inadequately reflect how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network,  but this done